cloudflare/cloudflare-docs/content/style-guide/documentation-content-strategy/component-attributes/tables.md

 - Check whether the tables work for both desktop and mobile users.
 - Limit tables to three columns (or four if the information is very condensed).
-- Avoid long sentences or information that is so dense that it defeats the purpose of having tabular displays
+- Avoid long sentences or information that is so dense that it defeats the purpose of having tabular displays.

 ### Alternatives